oudeismetis/oudeis/content/blog/2020/tesla-hitch.md

 # Up on the Blocks

 So, you cannot actually summon a Tesla up onto blocks.
 It'll get about 1/3rd the way up before stopping.
-So I had to do that the old fashion way.
+So I had to do that the old fashioned way.

 ![car wheel on block](/img/2020/tesla/up_on_blocks.jpeg)